boriiiiii/RESTaurant-API/README.md

 •Endpoint: POST /items

 •Description: Add a new item to the database.
 Send a POST request with the item data to this endpoint.
+But only administrators can execute this action.

 • **Update Item**

 • Endpoint: PUT /items/:id_item

 • Description: Update an existing item by providing the item's ID as a parameter in the URL.
 Send a PUT request with the updated item data.
+But only administrators can execute this action.

 •**Delete Item**

 •Endpoint: DELETE /items/:id_item

 •Description: Delete an item from the database by providing the  as a item's parameter in the URL.
+But only administrators can execute this action.